cristos-codence/docker_n8nSetup/README.md

 This method is the preferred way to run n8n, as it provides a more robust and configurable deployment.

-1. Download the `docker-compose.zip` file from the [Releases page](https://github.com/cristos-codence/docker_n8nSetup/releases).
+1. Download the `n8n_setup_scripts.zip` file from the [Releases page](https://github.com/cristos-codence/docker_n8nSetup/releases).
-2. Unzip the `docker-compose.zip` file into a folder on your computer.
+2. Unzip the `n8n_setup_scripts.zip` file into a folder on your computer.
 3.  **macOS**:
     *   Open your terminal.
         *   You can find the Terminal application in `/Applications/Utilities/Terminal.app`.
         *   Alternatively, you can use Spotlight search (Command + Space) and type "terminal".
-    *   Navigate to the directory containing `run_compose.sh`.
+    *   Navigate to the directory containing `run_compose_MAC.sh`.
         *   Use the `cd` command followed by the path to the directory.
-For example, if the files are in your Downloads folder, type `cd ~/Downloads/docker-compose` and press Enter.
+For example, if the files are in your Downloads folder, type `cd ~/Downloads/n8n_setup_scripts` and press Enter.
     *   Make the script executable:
-        *   Type `chmod +x run_compose.sh` and press Enter.
+        *   Type `chmod +x run_compose_MAC.sh` and press Enter.
 This command gives the script permission to run.
     *   Run the script:
-        *   Type `./run_compose.sh` and press Enter.
+        *   Type `./run_compose_MAC.sh` and press Enter.
 This will start n8n using Docker Compose.

     **Windows**:
     *   Open PowerShell.
         *   You can find PowerShell by searching for it in the Start menu.
     *   Navigate to the directory containing `run_compose_WIN.ps1`.
         *   Use the `cd` command followed by the path to the directory.
-For example, if the files are in your Downloads folder, type `cd ~\Downloads\docker-compose` and press Enter.
+For example, if the files are in your Downloads folder, type `cd ~\Downloads\n8n_setup_scripts` and press Enter.
     *   Run the script:
         *   Type `powershell.exe -executionpolicy bypass .\run_compose_WIN.ps1` and press Enter.
 This will start n8n using Docker Compose.
 4. Open your browser and navigate to http://localhost:5678 to access n8n.

-**Note:** If you are using Traefik, the `docker-compose.override.yml` file will automatically detect it and remove the port mapping from the n8n service.

 #### Option 2: Using Shell/PowerShell Scripts

-This method is provided for convenience, but Docker Compose is recommended for most users.
+This method is deprecated and no longer supported.
+Please use Docker Compose.

-1.  **macOS**:
-    *   Open your terminal.
-        *   You can find the Terminal application in `/Applications/Utilities/Terminal.app`.
-        *   Alternatively, you can use Spotlight search (Command + Space) and type "terminal".
-    *   Navigate to the directory containing `run_n8n_MAC.sh`.
-        *   Use the `cd` command followed by the path to the directory.
-For example, if the files are in your Downloads folder, type `cd ~/Downloads/n8n` and press Enter.
-    *   Make the script executable:
-        *   Type `chmod +x run_n8n_MAC.sh` and press Enter.
-This command gives the script permission to run.
-    *   Run the script:
-        *   Type `./run_n8n_MAC.sh` and press Enter.
-This will start n8n using Docker.

-2.  **Windows**:
-    *   Open PowerShell.
-        *   You can find PowerShell by searching for it in the Start menu.
-    *   Navigate to the directory containing `run_n8n_WINDOWS.ps1`.
-        *   Use the `cd` command followed by the path to the directory.
-For example, if the files are in your Downloads folder, type `cd ~\Downloads\n8n` and press Enter.
-    *   Run the script:
-        *   Type `powershell.exe -executionpolicy bypass .\run_n8n_WINDOWS.ps1` and press Enter.
-This will start n8n using Docker.

-3. Open your browser and navigate to `http://localhost:5678 to access n8n.

-3. Open your browser and navigate to `http://localhost:5678 to access n8n.

-3. Open your browser and navigate to `http://localhost:5678 to access n8n.

 ## Notes

 *   The scripts assume that Docker is already installed and configured on your system.
-*   The scripts use a local directory `./n8n-data` to store n8n data.
+*   The scripts use a local directory `$HOME/Documents/n8n_docker_files` to store n8n data.
-*   The n8n instance will be accessible at `http://localhost:5678` *unless* you are using Traefik, in which case it will be accessible through your Traefik configuration.
+*   The n8n instance will be accessible at `http://localhost:5678` *unless* you are using Traefik, in which case it will be accessible through your Traefik configuration, or you are using ngrok, in which case it will be accessible through your ngrok domain.